Post may contain Amazon or other affiliate links

 Banana Milk

 Banana milk is a newer type of plant-based milk.
-I discovered this when I was looking for milk alternatives for my granddaughter who has a dairy allergy.
+We discovered this when looking for milk alternatives for kids who have a dairy allergy.
 Banana milk is not as easy to find in the grocery stores as soy or almond milk, but fortunately, banana milk is a breeze to make at home.
 Banana milk contains more fiber than most types of milks, and is also high in potassium and electrolytes.

 Use banana milk in cereal, oatmeal, chai tea, and your favorite smoothie recipes.
 The flavor is banana-fresh and light, without being too sweet.